Mastering Your State Farm Policy on the iPad

 Is there a dedicated State Farm app made for the iPad?

-No. You install the same State Farm app from the App Store that runs on an iPhone, and it scales up to fill the iPad screen.
-Everyday tasks work well, but the layout was clearly designed for a phone first, so it lacks split view and true landscape polish.
+There is no iPad-only version, but the regular State Farm app does support iPad.
+You install the same app from the App Store that runs on an iPhone, and on iPadOS 17.0 or later it scales up to fill the screen.
+Everyday tasks work well, though the layout was designed for a phone first, so it lacks split-view multitasking and true landscape polish.

 Can I show my insurance ID card from the iPad?